-The radiative capture of a slow neutron on $\He3$ ($\He3 + n \to \He4 + \gamma$), or the $hen$ process, is an example of rare situations where the contributions of the single-nucleon (1B) currents are strongly suppressed due to the pseudo-orthogonality of the wave functions; viz., since the major components of the initial and final state wave functions belong to different representations of symmetry group, they cannot be connected through the $r$-independent leading 1B operators.
-In fact, this suppression is so strong that the meson-exchange-current (MEC) ``corrections" become comparable to the 1B contributions, and furthermore, since the MEC and 1B terms in this case come with opposite signs, a strong cancellation between them occurs, leading to a further drastic suppression of the cross section.
-The $hen$ process near threshold is governed by the M1 operators, and the MEC contributions to them consist of the well-known one-pion-exchange part and the short-range part.
-It is to be noted that the latter is not constrained by the symmetries of QCD, and that because of the above-mentioned suppression and the cancellation mechanisms, the short-range contributions are crucial even for a rough estimation of the $hen$ cross section.
-Furthermore, the strong suppression of the 1B matrix elements implies that their values are highly sensitive to the details of the wave functions.
-Therefore, for a precise estimation of the $hen$ cross section, it is imperative to have: (i) a reliable method for deriving the relevant MEC operators with a good control of short-range physics, and (ii) the accurate wave functions for the initial and final wave functions.
-These requirements make the quantitative estimation of the $hep$ cross section highly non-trivial.
+The $hen$ process near threshold is governed by the M1 operators (as both the initial and the final states are dominated by the $S$ waves at low energy), and the MEC contributions to them consist of the well-known one-pion-exchange part and the short-range part.
+Note that the latter is not constrained by the symmetries of QCD, and that, because of the above-mentioned suppression and the cancellation mechanisms, the short-range contributions are crucially important even for a rough estimation of the cross section.
+Furthermore, the strong suppression of the 1B matrix elements (MEs) implies that their values are sensitive to the details of the wave functions.
+Therefore, for a precise estimation of the $hen$ cross section, it is imperative to have: (i) a reliable method for deriving the relevant MEC operators with a good control of short-range physics, and (ii) the accurate wave functions for the initial and final nuclear states.
+These requirements make the quantitative estimation of the $hen$ cross section highly nontrivial.